HdrHistogram/HdrHistogram_py/README.rst

 This repository contains a port to python of portions of the HDR Histogram
 library:

-- Basic histogram value recorging
+- Basic histogram value recording
     - record value
     - record value with correction for coordinated omission
 - Supports 16-bit, 32-bit and 64-bit counters